abhishekunique/weirdl_franka_interface/README.md

 pip install mujoco==2.2.1
 pip install dm-control==1.0.5
 ```

+## Protobuf version that comes with polymetis gives error
+TypeError: bases must be types

+to get around it uninstall then install earlier version of protobuf

+`` pip uninstall protobuf ``

+`` pip install protobuf==3.20.1 ``

 ## Cameras are not being detected
 If you are using local polymetis to control the robot, make sure you are not running a server.
 The server would have taken over the cameras and for security reasons the local env cannot use them.